 Don’t resist this gift of laughter.
 Once more, I’m leaning on Lewis Smedes.
 He writes that joy is killed by a few temptations, one of which is feeling responsible for every need or trouble.
 He tells the story of Pope John XXIII: hounded by a Cardinal who was trying to make him feel guilty and intervene in some grand and complicated affair.
 Oh no. It was tempting to be so righteous and responsible and intervene.
 But the Pope said an angel came to him in the night in his papal bedroom said, “Hey there Johnny boy, don’t take yourself so seriously.”

-Here’s the truth: You can’t earn joy; its always a gift.
+Here’s the truth: You can’t earn joy; it is always a gift.
 But you can at least remove the barriers.
 Don’t take yourself so seriously.
 The redemption of the world began with people afraid to risk joy.
 Remember the book of Genesis records Sara’s laugh when she heard she’d be having a son with old man Abraham.
 Well, the baby came in spite of their incredulity.
 What did they call their son?
 Laughter.
 That’s what Isaac literally means.
 The history of God’s covenant that climaxes with Jesus begins with laughter.

 If laughter is hope unspoiled, can you laugh, trusting that God is good, that surprises happen, and that God’s kingdom will come fully some day?